Button¶

 The mode is recommended when the button triggers the display of a new page.

-The application note Optimise GUI speed provides more details on the cinematic sequences of each check mode.
+The technical note Optimise GUI speed provides more details on the cinematic sequences of each check mode.

-This is the core of the code from example GUI_Button.ino.
+This is the core of the code from example GUI_Button.ino

 void displayButton()